uxzdk/HDRF/readme.txt

-Requirements Curl, PHP and of course a NextGen user ;)
+Requirements Curl, PHP and of course a HoundDawgs user ;)

 Update API password xxxxxx, and passkey xxxxxx with your own data.